JSON Bodies

 Content-Type sniffing

-Send a body with no Content-Type and something downstream might sniff it and pick one for you.
+A body sent with no Content-Type may get sniffed downstream and labelled as something you didn't intend.
 JSON requests must carry Content-Type: application/json, otherwise:

 - Some servers treat the body as form data and 400 you back.